thediveo/kdenlive-project-analyzer/README.md

 You should now see a simple form with a file chooser.
 Simply select a .kdenlive project file ... and off you go.
 You should now see an analysis report shown below the form.

+# License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+# Font Awesome License

+The Kdenlive Project Analyzer uses the awesome Font Awesome by Dave Gandy (http://fontawesome.io) to display useful icons, such as folders, film, and audio icons for better UI experience.
+For your convenience, this repository already contains the required CSS and font files.
+Font Awesome 4.6.3 itself is licensed under the SIL OFL 1.1, the CSS files are licensed under the MIT License.